-2. Who is your favorite character in history?
+2. Who is your favorite character in opera?
 Why?

-3. The quality you most admire in an author?
+3. The quality you most admire in a writer?

-4. What is the oddest fan letter you've ever received?
+4. What is the oddest performance you have ever experienced?

 5. What's the last non-work-related book you read that stopped you in your tracks?